-- Diffuse-Axonal: Nerve tissue tears as the brain does not keep up with the movement of the skull.
-Diffuse-Axonal TBIs are often caused by shaking or strong rotational forces.
-Shaken Baby Syndrome is the most recognized cause of this type of TBI.
-Victims of a diffuse-axonal injury typically lose consciousness.
+- Diffuse Axonal Injury (DAI): Nerve tissue tears when the brain does not keep up with the movement of the skull.
+Diffuse axonal injuries are often caused by shaking or strong rotational forces.
+Shaken baby syndrome is the most recognized cause of this type of brain injury.
+Victims of a diffuse axonal injury typically lose consciousness.

 - Penetration: An object, such as a nail or bullet, physically penetrates the head and brain.

 What Are The Leading Causes of Brain Injuries?

 In the United States, there are four leading causes of traumatic brain injuries: falls, auto accidents, impact (struck by an object), and assault.
 Almost one in five brain injuries result from other causes, but more than half are caused by falls and auto accidents.

 What Are The Signs and Symptoms of a TBI?

 With brain injuries, symptoms vary widely based on the severity of the injury.
 A mild TBI is when the victim loses consciousness or suffers disorientation for less than 30 minutes.
 Symptoms can go overlooked, especially with concussions.
 They are still dangerous, as 15% of victims are affected for over a year following the accident.
 Brain injuries can affect more than just the physical function of a person; emotional changes can also occur.

 - Sensitivity to light